nimakam/nimakam-notes/stable-coin/papers/v0.1/business-whitepaper.md

 ## Assumptions

-- **Good money** - The best digital money for the masses is a US dollar $ stable-coin, that returns interest, has high liquidity, and is widely accepted in people's every day financial ecosystems.
+- **Good money** - The best digital money for the masses is a US dollar $ stablecoin, that returns interest, has high liquidity, and is widely accepted in people's every day financial ecosystems.
 The following are properties people look for in good money:
   - **UofA** - Unit of Account - In the world today, the most usable Unit of Account (UoA) is the US dollar $, due to the low cognitive load of understanding and using it.
   - **MoE** - Medium of Exchange - High liquidity and network effects (availability throughout the financial system) of an asset are pre-requisites for it becoming a good Medium of Exchange (MoE).
-  - **SoV** - Store of Value - Functional stable-coins, especially ones bearing interest are considered good Stores of Value (SoV).
+  - **SoV** - Store of Value - Functional stablecoins, especially ones bearing interest are considered good Stores of Value (SoV).
-- **Interest** - An interest bearing stable-coin has significant competitive advantage compared to real world stable currencies, and is on par with other on-chain alternatives such as DAI.
+- **Interest** - An interest bearing stablecoin has significant competitive advantage compared to real world stable currencies, and is on par with other on-chain alternatives such as DAI.
 A money product that bears interest is a better Store of Value (SoV), given that the value actually increases in time.
 - **Achieving decentralization** - In general, decentralization is best achieved through permission-less-ness, censorship-resistance, and minimizing need for having a central actor.
 It improves the SoV aspect of the product by decreasing its long term risk.
 - **Default collateral** - ETH is currently the most trust minimized programmable digital asset available, and is supported by a considerably decentralized Ethereum blockchain that is permission-less, censorship-resistant, relatively secure, and with a high promise of wide adoption.
   - Bitcoin currently does not seem to fit the (easy) programmability requirement, however it offers higher security, as well as many other positive qualities.
 At the same time, it has not developed sufficient financial ecosystem network effects.
 That said, exploring the Bitcoin space remains an option.